vwpujjpham/youtube-sentiment-analyzer/README.md

   <ul>
     <li>Make sure your API key has access to the YouTube Data API v3.</li>
     <li>The app fetches a limited number of comments per video to respect API quotas.</li>
+    <li>The model metrics are based on a test split of available data and serve as a baseline for improvement.</li>
   </ul>

   <hr>